About

 Opinion: An opinion piece makes a single point clearly and persuasively.
 We prefer pieces that are about the issues dominating the news.

-Bookshelf: A bookshelf piece shows the relevance of a published book in accounting for a current event.
+Bookshelf: A bookshelf piece brings the relevance of a published book in accounting for a current event.
 Usually written by book authors, these pieces show how an academic scholarship can shed light on understanding a current issue better.

 To submit essays, email Ramazan Kılınç at ramazan.kilinc@siyasa.us